 The CCIHE has been the leading framework for recognizing and describing institutional diversity in U.S. higher education for the past four and a half decades.
 On January 1, 2015, the Classifications moved from the Carnegie Foundation for the Advancement of Teaching to IU’s Center for Postsecondary Research.
 The 2015 update was released by year’s end, continuing the five year cycle established in 2000.
 The system includes the well-known “basic classification” as well as five other classifications that distinguish institutions according to the types of degree programs and enrolled students.
 The CCIHE web site provides a set of tools for benchmarking U.S. degree-granting postsecondary institutions that are used by institutional researchers, higher education researchers, and policy makers, nationally.
 Led by Dr. Vic Borden through the Center for Postsecondary Research.

-During the summer of 2015 the Indiana Department of Education (IDOE) gave grants to six Indiana elementary schools to pilot dual language immersion (DLI) programs.
-Since then the Indiana University School of Education, Center for P-16 Research and Collaboration has played an instrumental role in providing the resources and professional development necessary to assuring the success of these pilot programs.
-Our director of Global Education Initiatives, Dr. Meagan Call-Cummings, has worked closely with the schools, making on-site visits, facilitating connections with other DLI programs across the country, and providing professional development here at Indiana University.
-Dr. Call-Cummings has also worked with Dr. Martha Nyikos (LCLE) to secure two internal IU grants (Maris M. Proffitt and Mary Higgins Proffitt Endowment Grant and New Frontiers of Creativity and Scholarship) to support DLI research.
-This research, to begin during Fall 2016, will hone in on effective DLI pedagogy and assessment strategies.
-Dr. Call-Cummings will also hold a week-long Summer 2016 DLI Institute, at which DLI teachers will receive professional development around DLI pedagogy and DLI administrators will receive training on program sustainability and growth.
-Led by Dr. Meagan Call-Cummings through the Center for P-16 Research and Collaboration.
+During the summer of 2015, the Indiana Department of Education (IDOE) gave grants to six Indiana elementary schools to pilot dual language immersion (DLI) programs.
+Since then the Indiana University School of Education, Center for P-16 Research and Collaboration has played an instrumental role in providing the resources and professional development necessary to assuring the success of these pilot programs and other DLI programs in the state.
+Our director of Global Education Initiatives, Dr. Vesna Dimitrieska, has worked closely with the schools, making on-site visits, facilitating connections with other DLI programs across the country, and providing professional development here at Indiana University.
+Dr. Dimitrieska has conducted research with the educators in the DLI programs to examine the instructional practices during the early implementation of these programs.
+Dr. Dimitrieska has also worked with Dr. Martha Nyikos (LCLE) to secure two internal IU grants (Maris M. Proffitt and Mary Higgins Proffitt Endowment Grant and New Frontiers of Creativity and Scholarship).
+The Proffitt grant began during fall, 2016, and its aim was to hone in on effective DLI pedagogy and assessment strategies.
+The New Frontiers grant aimed to research the integration of foreign language learning with art education for K-6 students in the Bloomington area.
+Dr. Dimitrieska has also held a weeklong Summer DLI Institutes, at which DLI teachers have receive professional development around DLI pedagogy and DLI administrators have received training on program sustainability and growth.
+For additional information, please contact the Center for P-16 Research and Collaboration.